netcamo/loadbalance-github-gcloud-clean/Readme.md

 │       ├── Program.cs
 │       ├── Startup.cs
 │       ├── umbraco-cloud.json                      (Umbraco Cloud specific configuration file - this should only be updated by Umbraco Cloud)
-│       └── UmbracoProject.csproj                   (The Project file used to build and run the Umbraco project - can be renamed)
+│       └── LoadbalanceGithubGcloudClean.Web.csproj                   (The Project file used to build and run the Umbraco project - can be renamed)
 ├── .dockerignore
 ├── .editorconfig
 ├── .gitattributes